 A Leesburg getaway in Northern Virginia wine country offers a wide range of dining and shopping experiences in a walkable downtown surrounded by pastoral scenery and historic sites.
-Leesburg is also a perfect base for exploring Loudoun County's many farms, wineries, and breweries.
+Leesburg is also a perfect base for exploring Northern Virginia wine country and Loudoun County's many farms, wineries, and breweries.

 Things to Do on a Leesburg Getaway in Northern Virginia

 You could spend your whole getaway at the Lansdowne Resort, but if you're ready to head out you'll find lots of great things to do in Leesburg.
 The walkable historic downtown is a fun place to shop, dine, explore history, and sample local breweries.

 Leesburg is surrounded by beautiful countryside dotted with farms, antique shops, wineries, and more Loudoun County breweries.
 Take a scenic drive to visit more of the quaint small towns in Northern Virginia.